The Essential Carpentry Tools List: 41 Different Types & Their Uses

 The most widely sold and often used power tool on the market, a power drill is useful not only for carpentry projects but also for general household repairs and maintenance.
 Cordless power drills offer excellent versatility and ease of use as long as you can remember to put their batteries back on the charger when you’re done.

-Also known as a saber saw, these versatile and inexpensive power tools do a fine job of cutting boards to a rough size but can’t be relied on for straight cuts.
+Next on our woodworking tools list is the jigsaw.
+Also known as a saber saw, these versatile and inexpensive power carpentry tools do a fine job of cutting boards to a rough size but can’t be relied on for straight cuts.
 Instead, use them for curved cuts and quick projects where precision is not key.

 17. Circular Saw